AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ## Custom reports

-Admins can generate specific reports using the custom template available in the **[!UICONTROL Reports]** section.
+Administrators can generate specific reports using the custom template available in the **[!UICONTROL Reports]** section.

 ### Sample reports {#samplereports}